ipsilo-eu/cll-csv/README.md

 ## Installation and Setup (Windows Executable)

-CLL-CSV is available as a single, compiled Windows executable (`cl-csv.exe`), requiring no Python setup.
+CLL-CSV is available as a single, compiled Windows executable (`cll-csv.exe`), requiring no Python setup.
 The easiest way to install it and make it runnable from anywhere is using the PowerShell installer script.

 ### Option 1: One-Line PowerShell Installation (Recommended for Windows)

-This command downloads the user-specific installer script, runs it to download `cl-csv.exe`, places it in your **user**'s `PATH`.
+This command downloads the user-specific installer script, runs it to download `cll-csv.exe`, places it in your **user**'s `PATH`.

 1. Open **PowerShell** (not Command Prompt).
 2. Paste and run the following single command: